mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/mindsdb-superset-snowflake.md

 The training data consists of the number of rides per bus route and day.
 For example, on 2001-07-03, there were 7354 rides on bus route 3.

-You can download the data file [here](https://github.com/mindsdb/benchmarks/blob/main/benchmarks/datasets/chicago_transit_ts/CTA_2019_2020.csv) and execute the SQL commands along with the tutorial!
+You can download the dataset [here](https://github.com/mindsdb/benchmarks/blob/main/benchmarks/datasets/chicago_transit_ts/CTA_2019_2020.csv) and execute the SQL commands along with the tutorial!

 ### Step 2: Training the Predictive Model